petecarapetyan/webappwriter/docs/explore/index.md

 ## Conclusion: 3 exact filters, to the rescue

-We need a quick set of tests or filters to continue, in the face of what feels like an infinite array of options.
+We need a quick set of logic gates or filters to test, in the face of what feels like an infinite array of options.
 Arguments or discussions between tribes isn't going to feed anything but my fragile ego.

 1. **Substitutions:** _Have my favorite stacks become a **legacy substitute** for something that is now in the DOM or the JS/TS language?_ If so, migrate immediately, for that one piece, anyway.
 This is a pretty easy black/white test.
 1. **Practices:** For stacks which are not browser or language standards.
 Such as, _which is better?
 Webpack or Rollup?_ These tests are never definitive, because the answers differ depending on context, and even which version of which stack on which day.
 So we still test for these, and we prepare ourselves for switching out stacks when our development context demands it.
 Clean hygiene dictates, here.